Step one: Submit Your Application

-You have two options for applying to The Abbey: All students applying prior up until October 30 will be Early Action* candidates, and will find out their admissions decision by mail, and electronically on November 1, 2019.
-After November 1st, all applications will be accepted on a rolling basis, and students who submit their application can expect an admissions decision within one week of completing their file.
+You have two options for applying to The Abbey: All students applying prior up until October 30 will be Early Action* candidates, and will find out their admissions decision by mail, and electronically on November 6th.
+After October 30th, all applications will be accepted on a rolling basis, and students who submit their application can expect an admissions decision within one week of completing their file.

-Step two: Submit Your Transcript & Test Scores
+Step two: Submit Your Transcript

 * Early Action is a non-binding program that allows you to find out your admissions decision early in the fall of your senior year.
 Merit scholarships, institutional grants, state and federal aid that Belmont Abbey offers is available to both Early Action and Rolling Admissions candidates.
-However, priority consideration for institutional grant money are given to students who fill out, and file FAFSA prior to February 1, 2020.
+However, priority consideration for institutional grant money are given to students who fill out, and file FAFSA prior to February 1, 2021.
 Students who haven’t taken an ACT, SAT, or CLT exam are eligible to apply for Early Action.